MESMER-group/mesmer/README.md

 ## License

-Copyright (c) 2021 ETH Zurich, contributors listed in AUTHORS.
+Copyright (c) 2021 ETH Zurich, MESMER contributors listed in AUTHORS.

 MESMER is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, version 3.